Autodesk/aomi/docs/policies.md

 # Data Format

 Each policy has a `name` and a source `file` specified.
-This is recommended over using inline policies.
+This is recommended over using inline policies, which are supported by the AWS secrets and the authentication constructs.
 You can specify a state of either `present` (the defaut) or `absent` but this is not required.
 The following example will provision a simple policy.

 ----
 `Secretfile`